Alex-Unnippillil/basic-ai-auto-assistant/README.md

 python run.py
 ```

+On first run the helper `RegionSelector` will prompt for the quiz region and the
-Use the GUI to start, pause, or stop the automation.
+ChatGPT response area and store the coordinates in `regions.json`.
+Use the GUI to
+start, pause, or resume the watcher thread.
 All events are logged to
 `quiz_log.db`.

 For headless scripting the `automation.answer_question_via_chatgpt` helper can